manobhisriram1/manobhisriram1/README.md

+🌍 What I'm working on:
-🔭 I’m currently working on: Developing a new web application for data analysis.
+I'm currently developing a web application designed to revolutionize data analysis, providing users with intuitive and powerful tools for data insights.

+🚀 What I'm learning:
-🌱 I’m currently learning: Machine Learning algorithms and Python frameworks for data science.
+I’m diving deep into Machine Learning algorithms and enhancing my skills in Python frameworks, particularly those relevant to web development and data science.

+🤝 Collaboration opportunities:
-👯 I’m looking to collaborate on: Open-source projects related to artificial intelligence and data science.
+I’m eager to collaborate on open-source projects in web development, artificial intelligence, and data science.
+Let’s build something impactful together!

-🤔 I’m looking for help with: Optimizing algorithms for large datasets.
+💡 What I need help with:
+Looking for insights on optimizing algorithms for large-scale datasets, particularly in web applications.
+If you have any tips or advice, I’d love to connect!

-💬 Ask me about: Anything related to programming, data science, or technology in general.
+💬 Ask me about:
+Feel free to reach out if you have questions about web development, programming, data science, or technology in general.
+I’m always happy to share knowledge and help!

+📫 Get in touch:
-📫 How to reach me: You can email me at manobhisriram@gmail.com.
+You can reach me at manobhisriram@gmail.com for collaborations, inquiries, or just to connect!

-😄 Pronouns: He/Him
+😄 Pronouns:
+He/Him